 Dearly Beloved in Christ,

-I want to encourage you each to join Deacons Kruger and Gibson and I for a
+I want to encourage you each to join Deacons Kruger and Gibson and myself for a

 The insights gained when we “read, mark and inwardly digest scripture” together is a source of reassurance and transformation-a way of seeing with new vision and hearing with renewed understanding or perhaps hearing and seeing for first time some hidden good news not previously discovered.

-There are actually two books- a main text and a Participant Guide.
+There are actually two books- a main text and a Participant Guide: Short Stories by Jesus: The Enigmatic Parables of a Controversial Rabbi and participant guide by Amy-Jill Levine.
 I believe both books are beneficial for study but if you need to choose, the “Participant Guide” is the helpful commentary and support needed.
 The books can be ordered online.
 Some copies are available at Faith and Life Bookstore located at 606 N. Main Street, Newton Ks.
 (316) 283-2210.

 If you plan to attend, email me your name and email address to firstname.lastname@example.org.
 This information will be used to send you the weekly invitation to join our Zoom meeting.